NetworkwithJosh/IT-Project/CustomerService/Ticketing-Best-practices.md

 ### 4. Ticket Closure

 Before closing a ticket, I confirm that the issue is fully resolved, services are restored, and the user is satisfied.

+**Example:**

+`[10:30 AM] User able to log in after correcting DNS settings and restarting workstation.
+Confirmed access to Outlook, mapped drives, and company apps.
+User confirmed everything is working.`
+`Closing ticket.`